Doctor's Notes on Irritable Bowel Syndrome (IBS)

 - food intolerance.

-Other associated symptoms can be
+Other associated symptoms may include:

 - abdominal swelling,